-Number of meetings at which at least 80% of the directors were present in person 11 % of personal attendance with respect to total votes during the year 100.00 Number of meetings at which all directors were present in person or represented by proxies with specific instructions 11 % of votes cast by directors present in person or represented by proxies with specific instructions compared to total votes during the year 100.00

-- C.1.27 State whether the individual and consolidated annual accounts that are submitted to the board are previously certified: - [ ] Yes [ V ] No

-Identify, if applicable, the person/persons that has/have certified the individual and consolidated annual accounts of the company for preparation by the board:

-C.1.28 Explain the mechanisms, if any, established by the board of directors so that the annual accounts that the board of directors submits to the general shareholders' meeting are drawn up in accordance with accounting legislation.

-As established in article 38.3 of the Board Regulations, the Board of Directors will strive to draw up the accounts definitively in such a way that they are prepared in accordance with accounting legislation.
-In exceptional cases in which there are qualifications, both the Chairman of the Audit Committee and the external auditors will explain clearly to the shareholders at the General Meeting the Audit Committee's opinion on their content and scope.
-However, when the Board considers that it should uphold its criteria, it will explain publicly the content and scope of the discrepancy, making a summary of that opinion available to shareholders at the time of publishing the notice of the General Meeting.

-C.1.29 Is the secretary of the board a director?
+Number of meetings at which at least 80% of the directors were present in person 8 % of personal attendance with respect to total votes during the year 100.00 Number of meetings at which all directors were present in person or represented by proxies with specific instructions 8 % of votes cast by directors present in person or represented by proxies with specific instructions compared to total votes during the year 100.00 whether the individual and consolid fied: dated annual accounts that are submitted to the board are previously [] [\forall] Yes No tify, if applicable, the person/person unts of the company for preparation s that has/have certified the individual and consolidated annual by the board: • ed by the board of directors so that the annual accounts that the board o lders' meeting are drawn up in accordance with accounting legislation. that they are prep Chairman of the A Committee's opin ared in accordance with accounting legisla udit Committee and the external auditors ion on their content and scope.
+However, nt and scope of the discrepancy, making a oard of Directors will strive to draw up the accounts definitively in such a way ation.
+In exceptional cases in which there are qualifications, both the will explain clearly to the shareholders at the General Meeting the Audit when the Board considers that it should uphold its criteria, it will explain summary of that opinion available to shareholders at the time of publishing C.1.29 Is the e secretary of the board a director? [] [v] Yes No If the secreta ry is not a director, complete the fol lowing table: Name of secretary Representative Mr ALBERT COLLAD O ARMENGOL C.1.30 State the specific mechanisms establishe d by the company to preserve the independence of the external auditors

-[ ] Yes [ V ] No

-If the secretary is not a director, complete the following table:

-Name of secretary Representative Mr ALBERT COLLADO ARMENGOL